-Tony Warner never played even once for Liverpool in his five years at Anfield, but 120 appearances on the bench did at least give him a front row seat for the best-ever Premier League game.
+Tony Warner didn’t even play once for Liverpool in his five years at Anfield, but 120 appearances on the bench did at least give him a front row seat for one of the best ever Premier League games.

 “To be involved in the team and the club was fantastic,” Warner says.
 “It was a strong side we had.
 It was good times for me personally.